dbist/docs/v2.2/topology-patterns.md

           B
 ~~~

-### More resilient
+### More resilient / different structure

 _Add description_

-#### Locality-aware load balancing
+### Locality-aware load balancing

-When locality is enabled, haproxy should be setup to load balance on the database nodes within the same locality as the app servers first.
+When locality is enabled, `haproxy` should be setup to load balance on the database nodes within the same locality as the app servers first.
 If all of the nodes this preferred locality is down, then try databases in other localities.

 For a regional topology depicted in the below diagram: